-From the off, if you are unsure or just don’t mind which industry you enter, try your best to find one that is expanding.
-That will give you scope to grow with the industry and if you undertake any training you will be set up for stable employment for the rest of your life.
+From the get-go, if you’re unsure of which industry to enter or simply don’t mind, consider applying for jobs in expanding or fast-growing industries.
+That will give you scope to grow with the industry and, if you undertake any training, you’ll be set up for long-term stable employment.

 Open to Training